How to Choose & Use Dental Floss

 Electric Flosser (Dental Floss Brush): It is similar to an electric toothbrush in design.
 But it sends steady pulses to the teeth and the spaces in between.
 It can be a better option for those who don’t like traditional flossing.

-All in all, you can’t go wrong with the floss type as long as you floss regularly.
-According to Heasman P (2008), Restorative dentistry, paediatric dentistry and orthodontics (2nd ed.), Edinburgh: Churchill Livingstone. p.
-37. ISBN 9780443068959, even the least expensive type of floss can give the same oral hygiene as any other floss.
+According to Heasman P (2008), Restorative dentistry, pediatric dentistry, and orthodontics (2nd ed.), Edinburgh: Churchill Livingstone. p.
+37. ISBN 9780443068959, You can’t go wrong with the floss type as long as you floss regularly.
+Even the least expensive type of floss can give the same oral hygiene as any other floss.

 How To Use Dental Floss?